February 26, 2026

 Can Reiki replace therapy?

 No. Reiki is complementary support.
-If anxiety, depression, or trauma symptoms are significant, keep therapy and medical care as core treatment.[2]
+If anxiety, depression, trauma symptoms, panic, or major sleep disruption are significant, keep therapy and medical care as core treatment.[2]

-It can help some people reduce overload and recover better, but organizational and lifestyle factors still need to be addressed for lasting burnout recovery.
+It can help some people reduce overload and recover better, but organizational, schedule, sleep, and lifestyle factors still need to be addressed for lasting burnout recovery.

 What should I track to know if it is working?